frcohenrique/TvShowTrackerNGRX/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.11.

+This is a personal project I created to study NGRX, with no complexity or focus on design/responsiveness.
+The main goal is to understand how NGRX works, state management, and its practical implementation.
+The deployment was done on Firebase, and you can access the application through the following link: [TvShowTrackerNGRX](https://tv-show-tracker-ngrx.web.app/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.